Unitarization of infinite-range forces: graviton-graviton scattering: Treatment of the infinite-range nature of the interactions

 We will denote by $V^{(J)}$ the partial-wave projected Born amplitudes corresponding to $S^{(J)}$.
-They are free of the IR divergences and carry an explicit dependence on the IR scale $\mfl$.
-They can be obtained from \eqref{200121.13} by expanding up to ${\cal O}(G)$,
+They are free of the IR divergences and carry an explicit dependence on the IR scale $\mfl$.~\footnote{This connection between the soft infrared divergences of the one-loop scattering amplitudes and the kinematic divergences in the tree-level PWAs has been independently demonstrated for gauge theories and gravity in Ref.~\cite{Baratella:2020dvw}} They can be obtained from \eqref{200121.13} by expanding up to ${\cal O}(G)$,

 from where,

 For instance, from Eq.~\eqref{200121.9} one obtains the IR-safe result

 Recall that the parameter $\mfl$ is used to define the soft gravitons that are resummed to generate $S_c(s)$.
 A change of this cutoff produces just a rescaling of the $S^{(J)}$-matrix,